SanUSB/node-rpio/README.md

 # Use of Raspberry Pi libraries to access Gpio pins with Node.js [![N|Solid](http://sanusb.blogspot.com.br/favicon.ico)](http://sanusb.org/)

-In tests performed with Raspberry Pi (Rpi) zero W, 1, 2, 3 and 4, the libraries rpio, onoff and rpi-gpio for access to GPIO pins they only work with manual installation.
+In tests performed with Raspberry Pi (Rpi) zero W, 1, 2, 3 and 4, the libraries #rpio# (physical pin-based numbering), #onoff# (BCM pin-based numbering) and #rpi-gpio# (physical pin-based numbering) for access to GPIO pins, this only work with manual installation.
 NVM did not respond well when installing the libraries.
 Functional version tested from node 4.9.1 (lts/argon):

-# Raspberry Pi Zero W and 1:
+## Raspberry Pi Zero W and 1:

 ```
 wget https://nodejs.org/dist/v4.9.1/node-v4.9.1-linux-armv6l.tar.gz